 2.7.1.
 Clause 6.1 Roles and Responsibilities

 Operating Centres, Project Teams or equivalents shall demonstrate that competence requirements have been established for all roles in accordance with appropriate standards including the DE&S System Safety & Environmental Protection Competence Maps, Assignment Specifications and Success Profiles.

 2.7.2.
 Clause 6.2 Suitably Qualified and Experienced Personnel

 Operating Centres, Project Teams or equivalents shall ensure that those engaged in safety and environmental protection are suitably qualified and experienced to discharge their safety and environmental responsibilities.

 2.7.3.
 Clause 6.3 Competence

-The competence of all staff in posts with system safety and environmental responsibilities shall be regularly assessed, monitored and recorded.
+The competence of all staff with system safety and environmental responsibilities shall be regularly assessed, monitored and recorded.
 Staff with formally delegated system safety and environmental responsibilities shall demonstrate their competence to receive the delegation prior to deployment, and their competence shall be regularly monitored and recorded.